 - 17. Given the potentially wide scope of conduct that might engage relevant provisions of the BSB Handbook, it is not possible to provide an exhaustive list of the types of conduct that might amount to a potential breach.
 You should therefore at all times consider whether your conduct risks contravening any of the Core Duties and Conduct Rules which apply to you, bearing in mind any other relevant BSB guidance. - 18.
-The following is a non-exhaustive list of examples of the types of conduct on social media that may amount to a breach of the BSB Handbook, depending on the particular circumstances and the risk posed to the regulatory objectives:5 - Posting material online that is dishonest, as this may be a breach of CD3, CD5 and/or rC8. - · Making comments that target a person or groups of people which are seriously offensive, discriminatory, harassing, threatening, or bullying.
+The following is a non-exhaustive list of examples of the types of conduct on social media that may amount to a breach of the BSB Handbook, depending on the particular circumstances and the risk posed to the regulatory objectives:5 - Posting material online that is dishonest, as this may be a breach of CD3, CD5 and/or rC8. - Making comments that target a person or groups of people which are seriously offensive, discriminatory, harassing, threatening, or bullying.
 Comments of this nature may be a breach of CD5 and/or rC8.
 This includes making comments which are of an indecent, obscene, or menacing character or which are gratuitously abusive.
 However, the use of foul language alone is unlikely to amount to a breach of the BSB Handbook. - Sharing communications or hyperlinks to content posted by others which are seriously offensive, discriminatory, harassing, threatening or bullying, without making it clear that you disagree with the content, as this may be taken as an endorsement of that content.
-Such conduct may be a breach of CD5 and/or rC8. - · Comments about judges, the judiciary, or the justice system which involve gratuitous attacks or serious criticisms that are misleading and do not have a sound factual basis.6 Comments of this nature may be a breach of CD1, CD3, CD5, rC8 - · You should also be alive to the potential risks to your ability to keep the affairs of your client confidential (CD6) when you are using social media.
-Such risks could arise if you send confidential communications to a client over social media in circumstances where confidentiality cannot be guaranteed, or if you reveal your location on social media at a particular time, thereby linking you to a particular client (perhaps via a 'geotagged' status, update, or post).
-You should familiarise yourself with the settings of the social media you use, as well as any privacy policies.
+Such conduct may be a breach of CD5 and/or rC8. - Comments about judges, the judiciary, or the justice system which involve gratuitous attacks or serious criticisms that are misleading and do not have a sound factual basis.6 Comments of this nature may be a breach of CD1, CD3, CD5, rC8 and/or rC9. - You should also be alive to the potential risks to your ability to keep the affairs of your client confidential (CD6) when you are using social media.
+Such risks could arise if you send confidential communications to a client over social media in circumstances where confidentiality cannot be guaranteed, or if you reveal your location on social media at a particular time, thereby linking you to a particular

-5 S1 of the Legal Services Act 2007.
-6 Morice v France (2016) 62 EHRR 1; Ottan v France (Application no. 41841/12).
+6 See Morice v France (2016) 62 EHRR 1 and Ottan v France (Application no. 41841/12).